 - Blame the lawyer to gain time

-If you want to gain time but don’t want to make it seem like you don’t trust them or that you are indecisive, you can say that your lawyer insists in checking contracts out… “you know how layers are”.
+If you want to gain time but don’t want to make it seem like you don’t trust them or that you are indecisive, you can say that your lawyer insists in checking contracts out… “you know how lawyers are”.

 Or you can say “you put a lot of thoughts into this didn’t you” and then you add “well I’d like to do the same”, fold the proposal and put it in your briefcase.

 - Paraphrase their point to make them feel powerful